Why study this course

 Before going to China, you will acquire a thorough grounding in Chinese history and culture as well as linguistic skills.
 While in Beijing, you will take part in classroom studies and undertake an internship, chosen from a wide range of options in the cultural sector which could range from private art galleries, book publishers and media design companies to state opera houses, for linguistic consolidation as well as research data collection.

 The modules shown are an example of the typical curriculum and will be reviewed prior to the 2023/2024 academic year.
 The final modules will be published by September 2023.

 Year one is spent in Cardiff University at the School of Modern Languages.

-You will be introduced to the Chinese language, translation theory and methods and China via a variety of modules.
+You will be introduced to the Chinese language, translation and China via a variety of modules.